teadodger/surfs_up/README.md

 ### * The highest recorded temperature in December was only 5 degrees lower than the temperature in June.

 ## Summary of the findings
-### The swing in temperature from summer to winter in Oahu is relatively small.
-The data indicate that Oahu's weather makes it a good location for a year-round surf and ice cream business.
+### The swing in temperature from summer to winter in Oahu is relatively small, spanning from an average of 71 to 77 degrees fahrenheit.
+The data indicate that Oahu's temperature makes it a good location for a year-round surf and ice cream business.

+### * Next steps: Summary statistics could be generated for precipitation totals on Oahu to confirm that the weather conditions are conducive to an outdoor business.
+The client may also wish to see an analysis of one spring vs one autumn month to be sure there are no adverse weather patterns in these two seasons.